This cabbage steak recipe is quick, easy, and full of flavor. Make this low carb meal for dinner tonight – it only takes 30 minutes!

 Cabbage steaks have a neutral flavor, which makes them a great base for so many recipes.

 Once you add the melted cheese and crispy bacon, you’ll get a filling meal that’s also low carb and low calorie.
+It is the perfect side dish too as it goes so well with everything like my Pan Seared Steak with Mushrooms (Web Story), Garlic Butter Steak Bites Skillet Recipe, and Grilled Chicken Cabbage Salad.

 How to cut cabbage steaks